filipecarneiro/hugo-bootstrap-theme/README.md

 hugo server -D --disableFastRender
 ```

-This launches Hugo development server and you can see your website by opening http://localhost:1313.
+This launches Hugo development server and you can see the example site by opening http://localhost:1313/hugo-bootstrap-theme/.